servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

 // Required by Blazor + it serves embedded content, such as  `fusionAuth.js` app.UseStaticFiles();

-// API controllers
+// Endpoints
 app.UseRouting();
 app.UseAuthentication();
-app.UseAuthorization(); // ASP.NET Core authorization, use only if you need it app.UseEndpoints(endpoints => {
+app.UseEndpoints(endpoints => {
     endpoints.MapBlazorHub();
-    endpoints.MapFusionWebSocketServer(); // Needed only if you use Blazor WASM w/ Fusion client endpoints.MapControllers();
+    endpoints.MapRpcWebSocketServer();
+    endpoints.MapFusionAuth();
+    endpoints.MapFusionBlazorSwitch();
+    // endpoints.MapControllers();
     endpoints.MapFallbackToPage("/_Host"); // Maps every unmapped route to _Host.cshtml
 });
 ```

 ## Using Fusion authentication in a Blazor WASM components

-As you know, client-side Replica Services have the same interface as their server-side Compute Service counterparts, so the client needs to pass the `Session` as a parameter for methods that require it.
+As you know, client-side Compute Service Clients have the same interface as their server-side Compute Service counterparts, so the client needs to pass the `Session` as a parameter for methods that require it.
 However the `Session` is stored in a http-only cookie, so the client can't read its value directly.
 This is intentional - since `Session` allows anyone to impersonate as a user associated with it, ideally we don't want it to be available on the client side.

 Fusion uses so-called "default session" to make it work.
 Let's quote the beginning of `Session` class code again: